April93/ai-voice-assistant/README.md

 You can use this with [Oobabooga's Web UI](https://github.com/oobabooga/text-generation-webui/) for a local LLM (instead of Youchat) by launching with `--ooba`.
 When using this, you can also load in TavernAI png/webp or Pygmalion/Oobabooga json character cards with `--chara filename.png`.
 The script assumes you are running oobabooga with `--extensions api` and on port 5000 (default).

+### Local language model with LM Studio

+You can use this with [LM Studio](https://lmstudio.ai/) for a local LLM (instead of Youchat) by launching with `--openai`.
+When using this, you can also load in TavernAI png/webp or Pygmalion/Oobabooga json character cards with `--chara filename.png`.
+The script assumes you're running LM Studio and have started the local inference server on port 1234 (default).

 ### Local speech recognition with Vosk

-Use `--vosk` to run with local vosk speech recognition instead of the default google one.
+Use `--vosk` to run with vosk speech recognition instead of the default whisper one.
 Make sure you download a model from [here](https://alphacephei.com/vosk/models) and put it in the folder with it named as `model`.
 Make sure to run with `--voiceinput` when using speech to text input.

 ### Moegoe TTS